btactic/zimbra-drive/README.md

 sudo -u www-data php /var/www/html/occ app:enable zimbradrive
 ```

-### 6. Configure Nextcloud/ownCloud ZimbraDrive App
+### 6. Configure Nextcloud ZimbraDrive App
-Configure the Zimbra Server into to the `Zimbra Drive` section in the **Admin Configuration** of Your Nextcloud/ownCloud instance.
+Configure the Zimbra Server into to the `Zimbra Drive` section in the **Admin Configuration** of Your Nextcloud instance.

 - Enable `Allow Zimbra's users to log in` and `Enable Zimbra authentication back end`
 - Set Zimbra's host and port
 - Enable `Use SSL` if the Zimbra server required an SSL connection (recommended)
 - Enable `Enable certificate verification` if the Zimbra server provide a valid certificate (recommended)
-- To enable the auto login for the Nextcloud/ownCloud's users whom click on the Zimbra icon in the Nextcloud/ownCloud web GUI, insert the `Domain Preauth Key`
+- To enable the auto login for the Nextcloud's users whom click on the Zimbra icon in the Nextcloud web GUI, insert the `Domain Preauth Key`

 Click to `Test page` button to check if there are problems with the server connection.